xlab-uiuc/flight-ticket/README.md

 # The FlightTicket Serverless Application Benchmark

 FlightTicket is a serverless application benchmark running on top of [OpenWhisk](https://openwhisk.apache.org/) on [Kubernetes](https://kubernetes.io/).
-The application is architectured based on the [TrainTicket](https://github.com/FudanSELab/train-ticket) benchmark.
+The application is architectured based on the [AirairplaneTicket](https://github.com/FudanSELab/airplane-ticket) benchmark.
-Different from TrainTicket, FlightTicket is implemented in Python and runs as a serverless application on [OpenWhisk](https://openwhisk.apache.org/).
+Different from AirairplaneTicket, FlightTicket is implemented in Python and runs as a serverless application on [OpenWhisk](https://openwhisk.apache.org/).

 One key feature of FlightTicket is that, instead of using a synthetic input generator, FlightTicket uses the [US-airlines dataset](https://osf.io/6398x/) from the US Department of transport.